 Download Article

-This paper presents a simple two-region banking model of liquidity mismatch to study the strategic interactions between national regulators.
+This paper presents a simple N region banking model of liquidity mismatch to study the strategic interactions between national regulators.
 Banks hold insufficient liquidity, which leads to a fire-sale externality in an international financial market, justifying coordinated prudential regulation.
-However, joint regulation is not necessarily a Pareto improvement, as jurisdictions with a smaller banking sector have an incentive to free-ride on foreign regulation.
-The framework eludes to several arrangements that could bring jurisdictions closer to the efficient outcome, if they cannot agree on common standards: partial global agreements, intermediate agreements among free-riders only, transfers, and capital controls imposed on free-riders.
-An empirical section demonstrates that key issues around the implementation of the Basel Agreements and the European Banking Union are consistent with the implications from the model.
+However, countries with a smaller banking sector internalize less of the inefficiency and have an incentive to free-ride on foreign regulation.
+As a consequence, countries cannot agree on common regulatory standards.
+Further, small countries have a strictly positive marginal cost to regulate, which can also prevent coordination on non-harmonized standards.
+An empirical section demonstrates that key issues around the implementation of the Basel Agreements are consistent with the implications from the model.

 JEL Classifications: D62, F36, F42 G15, G21